-Listed below are various centers and clinics which offer summer programs in the USA and Canada.
+Listed below are various centers and clinics that offer summer programs in the USA and Canada.
 The Stuttering Foundation of America provides this list only to help in locating a summer program which might be able to assist you in treating stuttering.
 The Stuttering Foundation of America does not warrant the competency of these programs nor guarantee their treatment.
 The following camps are listed in alphabetical order by state.

 University of Colorado Boulder